ctmurphey/ML-BaseballHoF/README.md

 ### `Fangraphs-Leaderboard.csv`:
 Baseball statistics site [Fangraphs](https://www.fangraphs.com/) has a few of their own weighted stats, like Fielding-Independent Pitching (FIP) and weighted On-Base Average (wOBA).
 This file is a table of the weights they use to calculate these stats by year, as these values are adjusted every year and must be accounted for.

+### `pitchingdata.csv` and `battingdata.csv`:
+Contains all data after preprocessing.
+Only players who were eligible for the Hall and have since past their eligibility period are included in these files.
+Created with `make-data.py`, some visualizations of the data in these files can be seen in `playwithdata.ipynb`.